Cultural Heritage Theft

 Ethiopian sterling silver and nickel alloy with less than 10% of stainless steel for strength

-Priceless to Orit Orthodox and not for sale!
+Priceless to Orthodox and not for sale!
 In the Perth shop, 1 price tag was AUD 875 and the other AUD 950.
-This is more than the Australian weekly basic wage.
+This is more than the basic wage.
 These crosses would have taken a year to create.
 Their designs pre-date Christianity by thousands of years.
 I could not tell the age of these 2 photographed crosses.
-In Ethiopian-monastery museums in 2016, 2017, 2022 and 2021, I saw many like them and believe the Perth crosses to be genuine.
+In Ethiopia’s monastery museums—2016, 2017, 2022 and 2021—there were many like them.
+I believe the Perth crosses to be genuine.

 In the above photos, the crosses are not shown in their entirety.
 I cropped the images to protect the identity of the shop.
-Tere are 4 styles of Orit Orthodox cross: Gondarri, Gojjami, Aksumite and Lalibela.
+There are 4 styles of Orthodox cross: Gondarri, Gojjami, Aksumite and Lalibela.
 The 2 that I found were Aksumite and Lalibela.

 Stolen Cultural Heritage: So What?